 It was inspiring and it taught me a lot.
 It was my first time doing ethnography style study, and though it was a short visit, it was a deep learning experience.
 I stayed with the villagers and had home cooked meals with them, the food was delicious!
 It was peak summer (~44C) and there was a severe shortage of water.

 I worked with 2 incredible ladies (see picture above), who inspired me greatly.
 They campaigned to get a mini-grid to power machinery for the community.
 I got to watch activism happen – and succeed – right in front of me.
 These women also stopped deforestation in the surrounding area.
-Plus they got an oil extraction machine to make money – it took them 4 years to raise the 700 pounds for this.
+Plus they got an edible oil (from nuts and seeds) extraction machine to make money – it took them 4 years to raise the 700 pounds for this.
 Now they’re teaching in the village school.

 I believe that qualitative research is essential, or designs won’t be efficient.
 We need to know what people need and how they adapt innovative technology.
 There are lessons learned from failed electrification projects where there was complete disconnect between supplier and receiver.